arbor-sim/arbor/doc/install.rst

     export CRAYPE_LINK_TYPE=dynamic

-Putting it all together, a typicaly workflow to configure the environment and CMake, then build Arbor is:
+Putting it all together, a typical workflow to build Arbor on a Cray system is:

 .. code-block:: bash